 There's a small risk that a blood clot may block part of the blood supply to the new liver and stop it from working properly.
 If this happens you might need more surgery or drugs to thin the blood.
 And if there has been damage to the new liver you might need another transplant.

 Rejection of the new liver

 There is a risk that your body might reject your new liver.
 Rejection after a liver transplant can be immediate (acute) or long term (chronic).

 Acute rejection usually happens in the first 7 to 14 days after a transplant, but can happen several months later.

 Your immune system protects your body against infections by recognising foreign bodies, such as bacteria and viruses, and then trying to destroy them.
 Unfortunately your immune system sees your new liver as foreign and will try to fight it.

-To prevent this happening you take anti rejection medicines for the rest of your life.
+To prevent this happening you take anti rejection medicines, probably for the rest of your life.
 This medication weakens your immune system so that it won't attack the liver.
-Your transplant team will give you very detailed instructions of how to look after yourself and which medicines to take when you go home.
+Your transplant team will give you very detailed instructions on how to look after yourself and which medicines to take when you go home.

 The most common anti rejection drugs include: